shariq1989/cookbook/content/recipe/blackened_mahimahi.md

 * 1 1/2 tsp Cumin, ground
 * 1 tsp Black Pepper, coarse ground
 * 1 tsp Cayenne Pepper
-* 2 tbsp Avocado Oil

 #### INSTRUCTIONS

-1. Defrost the Mahi-Mahi filet in water for just a few minutes before you're ready to eat.
+1. Defrost the Mahi-Mahi filet in the water a few minutes before you're ready to eat.
 2. Salt the filets and then dry them with a towel to remove excess moisture.
 3. Lightly coat the fillets with melted butter.
-4. Combine the spices in a small bowl, and then cover both sides of the fish with the seasoning.
+4. Combine the blackening spices in a small bowl, and then cover both sides of the fish with the seasoning.
-5. Over medium-high heat, warm a [cast-iron skillet](https://amzn.to/3akLyxk) or heavy-bottomed pan with avocado oil.
+5. Over medium-high heat, warm a [cast-iron skillet](https://amzn.to/3akLyxk) or [heavy-bottomed pan](https://amzn.to/3o6BkHn) with avocado oil.
 6. Once heated, carefully add the mahi-mahi fillets to the pan and cook for 3-4 minutes on each side.
 Cooking time may vary depending on the thickness of your filet.
 7. To serve, garnish the filets with fresh [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/)